artdevar/VitalsMonitor/README.md

 # SteelSeries Vitals Monitor

-Display system information from HWiNFO64 on your SteelSeries device's OLED screen.
+Display system information from HWiNFO64 on your SteelSeries device's screen.

 > **Note:** This app was only tested with the Arctis Pro Wireless device.
 Other devices may work but are untested.